meet-projects/Y2YL-Labs/Type I/Session 1, Flask Routing/README.md

 # Flask Routing - Lab

 ## Objective:
-In this lab, you will help an astronaut to login using his username and password, to the Nasa's home page.
+In this lab, you will help an astronaut to login using his username and password, to the Nasa's home page by using flask routing.